CHAPTER 1200. EMERGENCY RELIEF UNDER THE

 Official Note

-Certification under subdivision A of this rule is required by Section 6110(c) of the Protection From Abuse Act, 23 Pa.C.S. § 6110(c).
+Certification under subdivision A of this rule is required by Section 6110(c) of the Protection From Abuse Act, 23 Pa.C.S. § 6110(c), as well as 42 Pa.C.S. § 62A09(c).
 This rule is also consistent with Pa.R.C.P.
-No. 1901.3(b) which permits commencement of an action by filing with the prothonotary a certified copy of an emergency protection order.
+Nos.
+1901.3(b) and 1953(b), which permit commencement of an action by filing with the prothonotary a certified copy of an emergency protection order.
 However, practice varies among the judicial districts as to how the protection order is continued in effect after it is certified to the court of common pleas.
 For example, some judicial districts may require that the plaintiff appear in person to continue the action in the court of common pleas.
 Others may automatically commence an action in the court of common pleas upon receipt of a certified copy of the emergency order from the hearing officer.
-See Rule 1206 and Note and Rule 1210 and Note.
+See Rule 1206 and Note, and Rule 1210 and Note.

 No part of the information on this site may be reproduced for profit or sold for profit.